 It is difficult in the "classical" IMP clinical supply chain to keep track of the remaining stability budget.
 The more hand-over points, the more risks and the more complexity, it gets more difficult to keep track of the temperature and the remaining stability budget.
 Today this is often performed manually on paper or spreadsheet–file a batch record, deduct planned temperature excursions and document unplanned excursions.
 However, once a batch gets split up throughout the clinical supply chain, this manual process is not only time consuming and expensive, it is a process which is very fragile, error-prone and puts quality at risk.

 If you’d like to learn more about the basic components of setting up and using a stability budget, read this blog post.

 Diagram: IMP Supply Chains

 When a shipment is handed over to the patient at their homes with some kind of a temperature logger, the temperature status (including the remaining stability budget) needs to be documented.
 Ideally, the healthcare professional supporting the patient has a tool, which is intuitive and simple to use.
-This tool should allow them to document that the IMP is safe to use, and still has remaining stability budget before handing it over to the patient.
+This tool should allow them to document that the IMP is safe to use, and it still has a remaining stability budget before handing it over to the patient.

 In today’s electronic world, Interactive Response Technology (IRT) plays a key role in managing and monitoring many aspects of the clinical trial process, including the location, availability and status of IMP.
 Can the IRT be used to monitor DtP supplies?
 How would it be kept up to date?
 Is the patient motivated and capable of doing this?